rewbs/sd-parseq/README.md

 ### Option 1: Deforum integration

-Use this approach if you like animating with Deforum and want to use Parseq as a IU to degine
+Preferred approach.
+Use this if you like animating with Deforum and want to use Parseq as an alternative to math keyframing.
+To get started:

 - Have a working installation of [Automatic1111's Stable Diffusion UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
 - Install the Deforum extension [from this branch](https://github.com/rewbs/deforum-for-automatic1111-webui).